 One of the most serious safety hazards for those on a cruise vacation is unstable dock conditions, which put paying customers at serious risk of injury.
 Floating docks can become unsteady in poor weather conditions, a hazard exacerbated by poor maintenance, slippery surfaces, and overcrowding.
 This blog post will explore tips for keeping yourself and your family safe while docking on your next cruise trip.

-Unstable Dock Conditions on a Cruise Ship
+Dangerous Dock Conditions on a Cruise Ship

 While cruises provide many exciting opportunities for travel and adventure, they are not without risk – and docks, in particular, pose hazards to those embarking or disembarking cruise ships.
 Those potential hazards include the following: